- Juniors & High School Home

 - Indian Trail

 - Jersey Shore

 - New Jersey

-Official Rules of Platform Tennis ©
+Official Rules of Platform Tennis ©i

-With notes, comments, appendices and addenda
+With notes, comments, and appendices

 Note on Sportsmanship and Etiquette

-The subject of etiquette is equally important to the game and is focused more on how to raise the level of civility during play.
-For a description of expected behaviors, please read the addendum to these Rules titled “The Etiquette of Platform Tennis”
+Webster’s definition of etiquette is “the rules indicating the proper and polite way to behave.”
+The subject of etiquette is focused more on how to raise the level of civility during play.
+For a description of expected behaviors, please read Appendix E: The Etiquette of Platform Tennis.

 RULE 1.
 Dimensions and Terminology

-Court surfaces as well as colors for court and playing area must be approved by the APTA Rules Committee.
+1e) Surfaces and Colors: Court surfaces as well as colors for court and playing area must be approved by the APTA Rules Committee.